Anil Kumble: Early domestic career and international career

-Kumble took his first 50 Test wickets in 10 matches; the record remained the fastest by an Indian bowler until Ravichandran Ashwin surpassed him achieving the feat in nine matches.
+Kumble took his first 50 Test wickets in 10 matches; the record remained the fastest by an Indian bowler, until Ravichandran Ashwin surpassed him by achieving the feat in nine matches.
 His 100 Test wickets in 21 Test matches, the second fastest by an Indian bowler after Erapalli Prasanna (who took 100 wickets in 20 matches).
-On 27 November 1993, he took six wickets for 12 runs in an ODI against the West Indies at Eden Gardens, Calcutta in the final of the Hero Cup, which was an Indian record for very long time.
-This record was broken by Stuart Binny on 17 June 2014 against Bangladesh.
+On 27 November 1993, he took six wickets for 12 runs in an ODI against the West Indies at Eden Gardens, Calcutta in the final of the Hero Cup, which was the best ODI bowling record by an Indian for very long time, before it was broken by Stuart Binny on 17 June 2014 against Bangladesh.
 In January 1994, when Sri Lanka toured India, Kumble picked up his first 10 wicket haul in his 14th match which ensured India's victory by an innings and 119 runs.
 He picked up 11 wickets for 128 runs in the match.

 In 1995 English cricket season Kumble played for Northamptonshire and was the leading wicket taker with 105 wickets at the average of 20.40.
 He was the only bowler to take more than 100 wickets during that season.
 His best performance came against Hampshire in a drawn match in County Championship, picking up 13 wickets for 192 runs.
 This performance in the English county cricket was noted by Wisden as they named him one of their five Cricketers of the Year in 1996.

 1996 World Cup

 The year 1996 proved to be extremely successful for Kumble as he claimed 61 ODI wickets at an average of 20.24.
 All in all, he was the leading wicket-taker in the calendar year with 90 wickets at an average of 24.14 in Tests and ODIs combined.
-Kumble was selected in the Indian side for the 1996 World Cup.
-He was a part of all the seven matches that India played.
-Kumble was the leading wicket-taker in the tournament with 15 wickets at an average of 18.73.
-India played their first match against Kenya where Kumble took three for 28 runs, which helped to restrict Kenya for just 199/6 in their 50 overs.
+He was selected in the Indian side for the 1996 World Cup.
+He was a part of all the seven matches that India played, and was the leading wicket-taker in the tournament with 15 wickets at an average of 18.73.
+India played their first match against Kenya where he took three for 28 runs, which helped to restrict Kenya for just 199/6 in their 50 overs.
 India won the match comfortably by seven wickets.
 In the subsequent matches he picked up three for 35 runs (against West Indies) and two wickets for 39 runs (against Sri Lanka) in group phase.

-India played against Pakistan in the quarter-final phase.
-Kumble picked up 3 for 48 in the match which India eventually won.
-In the semi-final they subsequently lost to Sri Lanka in which Kumble's performance was 1 for 51.
+India played against Pakistan in the quarter-final phase, where Kumble picked up 3 for 48 in the match which India eventually won.
+In the semi-final they subsequently lost to Sri Lanka in which his performance was 1 for 51.